View programs

 View all career options

-This fast-track program is for eligible domestic or internationally educated professionals with a Bachelor of Science (BSc) degree.
+This fast-track program is for eligible domestic or internationally educated students or professionals with a previous Engineering, Science or industrial trade degree or advanced diploma.
+Relevant work experience may be requested and required for admission.

-The two semesters will provide you with the training and hands-on experience necessary to begin a career in non-destructive evaluation/testing (NDE/NDT).
-In combination with your degree those skills will allow for you to assess the data collection from the inspections and provide reports to senior management.
+The two semesters will provide you with the training and hands-on practice necessary to begin a career in non-destructive evaluation/testing (NDE/NDT) and receive the training certificates required for NDT personnel qualification in Canada.
+In combination with your degree or diploma these skills will allow you to assess the information collected from the inspections/tests and provide an evaluation report.

-NDT inspectors engage in the examination and testing of cars, trains, airplanes, space craft towers, bridges, ships, power plants, amusement park rides etc. You will learn how to examine these objects without causing damage or impairment to their future use, hence the term non-destructive.
-You will also learn how testing in this fashion is used to detect possible internal or external defects and examine the properties of the object.
+NDT inspectors engage in the examination and testing of all engineered and manufactured products and structures.
+For example, but not limited to: cars, trains, airplanes, space craft towers, bridges, ships, power plants, amusement park rides etc. You will learn how to examine these objects without causing damage or impairment to their future use, hence the term non-destructive.
+You will also learn how testing this way is used to detect possible internal or external defects and examine material or object properties through destructive mechanical and metallurgical testing.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.